Healthy Nurse, Healthy Nation™

-HNHN is a social movement designed to transform the health of the nation by supporting nurses to take positive action to improve health.
+HNHN is a program designed to transform the health of the nation by supporting nurses to take positive action to improve their health as the program:

 - Broadly connects and engages individual nurses and partner organizations to take action within five focus areas: physical activity, sleep, nutrition, quality of life, and safety.